Xe-nor/todoapp--Project/README.md

 - Simple and intuitive interface for creating and managing to-do lists
 - Customizable settings for each to-do item, such as due date, priority, and notes
-- Real-time updates and notifications for important events, such as upcoming due dates
-- Responsive design that looks great on desktop and mobile devices

 ## Usage